drreynolds/smuhpc-workshop/source/session_5.rst

 <http://www.eclipse.org/eclipse/debug/>`_, `zerobugs
 <https://zerobugs.codeplex.com/>`_, `edb
 <http://www.woodmann.com/collaborative/tools/index.php/EDB_Linux_Debugger>`_.
-However, of these the SMUHPC cluster only currently has ``gdb`` installed.
+However, of this set the SMU HPC cluster currently only has ``gdb`` installed (ask your system administrators for others you want/need).

 Additionally, there are some highly advanced non-free Linux debugging utilities available (all typically graphical),